Recipe: Internet and television recipes

 By the mid-20th century, there were thousands of cookery and recipe books available.
 The next revolution came with the introduction of the TV cooks.
 The first TV cook in the world was Philip Harben with a show on the BBC called Cookery which premiered in June 1946.
 A few months later I Love to Eat presented by James Beard became the first such program in the US.
 TV cookery programs brought recipes to a new audience.
 In the early days, recipes were available by post from the BBC; later with the introduction of CEEFAX text on screen, they became available on television.

 The first Internet Usenet newsgroup dedicated to cooking was net.cooks created in 1982, later becoming rec.food.cooking.
 It served as a forum to share recipes text files and cooking techniques.

 In the U.S. in 2008, there was a renewed focus on cooking at home due to the late-2000s recession.
 Home cooking in the U.S. was similarly inspired in the early 2020s during the coronavirus pandemic.

-The abundance of multimedia in modern food recipes allows for recipes to be more accessible to home amateur chefs.
+The abundance of multimedia in modern food recipes allows recipes to be more accessible to home amateur chefs.
 The accessibility of cookbooks online further helps home cooks improve their skills and understand the cultural identities cookbooks have.

 Television networks such as the Food Network and magazines are still a major source of recipe information, with international cooks and chefs such as Jamie Oliver, Gordon Ramsay, Nigella Lawson and Rachael Ray having prime-time shows and backing them up with Internet websites giving the details of all their recipes.
 These were joined by reality TV shows such as Top Chef or Iron Chef, and many Internet sites offering free recipes, but cookery books remain as popular as ever.